dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCRMW

    TC_RMW_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for TCRMW.
+     Specify the value for 'regrid.shape' in the MET configuration file for TCRMW.

      | *Used by:*  TCRMW